-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://openoregon.pressbooks.pub/families/?p=606#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://openoregon.pressbooks.pub/families/?p=606

 This video helps us understand why race was emphasized in the first census, related to the number of voters (mostly free White men over the age of 21 years) and number of elected representatives.
 It also describes the changes in how race and ethnicity have been quantified.
 Remember the discussion of the social construction of race in the first chapter of this text?
-The changing definitions of race within the census data are a perfect example of the socially constructed aspect of race.
+The Census is a perfect example of how the definition of race has changed over time.
 But social constructions have real effects on families and kinship groups.
 One of the reasons that we continue to quantify race is to track access to resources and the equity of experience for individuals and families.

-The 2020 Census count was ended early by the Trump Administration.
-Originally scheduled to end December 30, 2020, all counting ceased on October 31, 2020.
-The Census Bureau has identified populations that are less likely to participate in the process as "Hard to Count (HTC)."2 Have you or your family members participated in the Census?
+The 2020 Census is currently underway.
+The Census Bureau has identified populations that are less likely to participate in the process as "Hard to Count (HTC)."
+Have you or your family members participated in the Census?
 Perhaps your family falls into a group that the Census Bureau identifies as hard to locate, contact, persuade, and/or interview.
-It is likely that fewer people, primarily in the "hard to count" groups, participated in the 2020 census due to its shortened timeline.